-The river moves along, ever changing, ever seeking the path it will naturally follow to its destination, an analogy for us that nothing in life is static, especially our spiritual journey.
+The river moves along, ever changing, ever seeking the path it will follow to its natural destination, a metaphor for us that nothing in life is static, especially our spiritual journey to God.

 Why We Bless Water